 How did Emerson view the public commons and how relevant is his vision to today’s digital world?

 In 1835, the town of Concord, Massachusetts asked Emerson to give an address to mark the town’s 200th anniversary.
-Emerson researched Concord’s history, and realised that the common in the middle of the town — mostly an agricultural space shared by many townfolk, but also a site of public gathering — was descended from an old English practice.
+Emerson researched Concord’s history, and realised that the common in the middle of the town — mostly an agricultural space shared by many townsfolk, but also a site of public gathering — was descended from an old English practice.
 He talked about it in his 200th anniversary lecture.
 At just about the same time, Emerson is beginning to write Nature, his first book and arguably the most important non-fiction book written in America between the Revolution and the Civil War.
 In the third paragraph of Nature, Emerson builds the commons idea into his landmark definition of “landscape,” a word that was then new to American English:

 ‘The charming landscape which I saw this morning, is indubitably made up of some twenty or thirty farms.
 Miller owns this field, Locke that, and Manning the woodland beyond.
 But none of them owns the landscape.
 There is a property in the horizon which no man has but he whose eye can integrate all the parts, that is, the poet.
 This is the best part of these men’s farms, yet to this their land-deeds give no title.’